szczepanski/cloud-aws/README.md

 - keep network interface settings default
 - go to next config steps - storage
 - select default 8G general purpose storage
-- ensure Delete on termination is ticked (to avoid extra costs wen not using it)
+- ensure Delete on termination is ticked (to avoid extra costs when not using it)
-- go to add tags: (tags are needed also in terms of accountancy / billing - to recognize what instance added to costs)
+- go to add tags: (tags are needed also in terms of accountancy/billing - to recognize what instance added to costs)
   - Name: DEV-1 App Server
   - Evironment: Development
 - configure new security group Dev-1 Public SG